SHALINISAURAV/Loan-Approval-Prediction/README.md

 RandomForestClassifier: The ensemble model that won! 🎉 classification_report, accuracy_score, confusion_matrix: Evaluating model success.

-pickle: Saving and loading our trained model.

-⚙️ Installation and Setup

-Getting started is easy!
-Follow these steps:

-Clone the repository:

-git clone <repository-url>

-Install the required dependencies:

-pip install pandas numpy scikit-learn matplotlib seaborn

-Run the Jupyter notebook:
-Open the Loan Approval Prediction.ipynb file in a Jupyter environment to execute the code and see the full analysis in action. 🚀

 📊 Dataset
 The project uses the loan_approval_dataset.csv file.
 It's packed with key features about loan applicants, including: